-19.6 A student who wishes to appeal must do so in writing to the Clerk of Senate within fourteen days following intimation or publication of the decision appealed against.
+19.5 A student who wishes to appeal must do so in writing to the Head of the Senate Office within fourteen days following intimation or publication of the decision appealed against.
 This period will not be extended, unless the student satisfies the Appeals Committee that in the special circumstances of the case the appeal could not have been lodged in time.